xpan0988/Pastey/docs/physical-environment-implementation.md

 Read views have crate-private unforgeable construction in Core/control and carry current validity references; they are not arbitrary external JSON.
 The service revalidates before every refresh; the native fence independently validates at consumption in Gate B. Native install/fence DTOs carry epoch/deadline facts and authenticated local sender binding, not the full human review or a managed envelope.
 Gate A returns a distinctly tagged `AdapterIsolationOnly` installation disposition, never a forged native fence receipt claiming Gate B guarantees.

+**Session activation admission invariant:** the selected capability profile and qualification both declare `required_enforcement_class`; the qualification may strengthen but never lower the profile minimum.
+The selected qualification's class is frozen into the session install view.
+L3 marks the session `Active` only when returned `SessionEnforcementEvidenceV1` meets that class and all root/binding/profile/qualification checks remain current. `NativeFence` evidence meets either minimum; `AdapterIsolationOnly` evidence meets only the isolation minimum and cannot satisfy a Gate B-qualified profile.
+Gate A may select only the explicitly qualified `AdapterIsolationOnly` profile.

 ## 7. Authority construction and linearization

 ### 7.1 Root origination and local/remote symmetry

-Core `prepare_review` resolves a current descriptor/binding offer and qualified profile, validates exact intent/effects, and durably seals scope. `approve_review(review_id, digest)` records explicit approval against that exact stored scope; the caller cannot replace payload/target through approval arguments. `start_exact_action(approval_id)` allocates server-side attempt/action/root IDs and records consumption of that approval for this attempt.
+Core `prepare_review` resolves a current descriptor/binding offer and qualified profile, validates exact intent/effects, and durably seals immutable scope with `scope_digest = digest(scope)`. `approve_review(review_id, exact_scope_digest)` appends explicit approval correlation against that exact stored scope; the caller cannot replace payload/target through approval arguments, and approval does not mutate the scope or digest. `start_exact_action(approval_id)` allocates server-side attempt/action/root IDs and records consumption of that approval for this attempt.
 Another attempt requires an explicit fresh approval/start decision, never an automatic retry after uncertainty.

 For remote execution, requester Core sends a **root offer claim**, not a deserializable grant.
 Executor Core authenticates the current peer Host, verifies the complete reviewed correlation/digest, its own exact target, enrolled binding offer, local policy allowing that requester, qualification and freshness, and durably installs that lineage.
 It may reject or narrow; it cannot originate a broader root.
 V1 trusts the authenticated peer's trusted Pastey Core and its approval assertion, as a Host trust boundary; current Bridge crypto proves which Host sent it, not independent proof of human consent or Byzantine-host integrity.
 No transferable signing PKI is added for v1.
 A compromised trusted Host is outside this guarantee, not repaired by hashing a review.

 Local execution calls the same executor admission routine through a private `LocalCore` ingress proof tied to `LocalRuntimeRef`.
 Remote dispatch constructs a private `VerifiedPeer` ingress proof only after Layer 4 validation and exact Host resolution.
 Untrusted protocol DTOs cannot supply either proof.
 Do not fabricate a Bridge/session for a wholly local action.

-The grant constructor intersects reviewed ceilings, executor policy, qualification and native enforcement profile; validates subset relationships; and binds the exact action plus live environment.
+The executor creates one `BodyControlSessionV1` for the validated root and stable live binding/profile/qualification ownership.
+The session does not reference an exact grant.
+For each admitted exact action, the grant constructor intersects reviewed ceilings, executor policy, qualification and native enforcement profile; validates subset relationships; and binds that action to the current session and live environment.
 A stricter admission cannot silently rewrite a materially different reviewed intent (e.g. another direction or method); reject and re-review instead.
 Smaller validity/budget ceilings may deny an action if its required horizon no longer fits.

 Protective/operator authority is independently established by the native environment's local policy and operator controls.
 A task grant may reference a qualified loss profile; this does not mint operator privileges.
 Protective authority may fence a task and perform only its bounded protective operations, never start or resume ordinary task motion.
 Neither domain can be converted into the other.
 An intervention record is evidence of that independent authority, not a task grant constructor.